syncfusion-content/blazor-docs/blazor/card/horizontal.md

 # Horizontal Card in Blazor Card Component

 By default, all the card elements are aligned vertically one after the other as in the DOM.
-You can achieve the element to align horizontally as well by using Orientation property.
+You can achieve the element to align horizontally as well by using the Orientation property.

 ## Stacked cards

-An horizontally aligned card can push a specific column to align vertical using `CardStacked` component.
+An horizontally aligned card can push a specific column to align vertically using the `CardStacked` component.
 This will align the stacked section vertically aligned differentiating from horizontal layout.

 ```cshtml
 @using Syncfusion.Blazor.Cards